 My name is Kristen L. Pope.
 I manage social media for the division of continuing education.
 I have the honor and privilege of moderating today’s timely and deeply relevant panel conversation.

 We have the opportunity to have attendee questions at the end of our panel, so please stay on for that.
-And now, we’d like to start with an introduction from DCE’s Associate Dean of Students, Shirley Greene.
+And now, we’d like to start with an introduction from DCE’s Sr. Associate Dean of Student Affairs, Shirley Greene.

 Shirley Greene: As Harvard University prepares to celebrate another Juneteenth holiday, I am deeply honored and grateful for the opportunity to join you today on behalf of and the Division of Continuing Education.
 I’d like to start off today’s session with an important question.
 What does Juneteenth mean to you?
 As you take a moment to reflect on this question, please allow me to share a brief history of Juneteenth.